shrideio/shoebox/src/vault/README.md

     $ sudo docker-compose up -d
     ```

-    Run `$ sudo docker ps` to verify if the listed containers are up and running.
+    Run `$ sudo docker ps | grep vault` to verify if the listed containers are up and running.
 Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 2. <a id="unseal-vault"></a>Unseal Vault